 It should come as no surprise that job-related injuries are common in the railroad industry.
-With the use of complex and heavy machinery, in addition to a cramped and not so optimum work environment, injuries are likely to happen.
-Fortunately, if a railroad worker suffers an injury, the important thing to remember is that there is a form of compensation under the Federal Employers’ Liability Act.
+With the use of complex and heavy machinery and a cramped, less than optimal work environment, injuries are likely to happen.
+Fortunately, if a railroad worker suffers an injury, there is a form of compensation under the Federal Employers’ Liability Act.
 However, no financial payment can be made unless the individual can prove some negligence from the employer.
 Working with a FELA attorney can help you navigate these long and complex cases.

 What is FELA?

 Similar to workers’ compensation claims, the Federal Employers’ Liability Act (FELA) claims are designed to compensate injured workers for injuries suffered while working for employers.
+Passed in 1908, FELA holds that railroad companies have a responsibility to provide a safe workplace, properly maintain tools and equipment, implement safe work practices and ensure that the number of workers is always sufficient for the work to be done.
 However, this is where these two forms of compensation similarities end.

-What are my legal rights if I am injured while working for the railroad?
+What are my legal rights if I’m injured while working for the railroad?

-What are the types of railroad injuries that FELA covers?
+What are the types of railroad injuries covered by FELA?

-Railroad workers are exposed to the risk of any bodily injury and death every day.
-Injuries can be excruciating and may not recover fully.
-Besides, a bill for emergency treatment and medical care is a financial dent, and the worker is often forced out of work to recover.
+Railroad workers are exposed to the risk of bodily injury and death every day.
+Injuries can be excruciating, and workers may never fully recover from them.
+Additionally, a bill for emergency treatment and medical care can be a financial burden, and the worker is often forced out of work to recover.

 FELA will generally cover four types of injuries that workers may experience:

 - Traumatic injuries, including broken bones, joint sprains, and pulled muscles